Module 2 : dancing with the dark

 We compromise ourselves here a lot and make others behaviors ok so as to not have to feel the discomfort of and face an ending.

-Remember that it the end may just be the version of a relationship, the death of how it used to be and the reality of what it is now...its different because you are different people than you used to be.
+Remember that the END may just be a VERSION of a relationship: the death of how it used to be and the reality of what it is now becoming... relationships need updates as we become different.
+This often means letting go of how it "used to be"

 What funerals do you need to have?
 What endings are you aware of that need a ceremony?